 Community property laws dictate how the estate will be divided, depending on the state of residence of the deceased, which applies here in Texas.

 If a relative has passed away, with or without a will, and you feel you are entitled to some aspect of the estate, an attorney can help you make an attempt to collect the assets you feel you deserve.

 Can Probate be Avoided?

-Some situations are exempt to the probate process.
-For example, in the state of Texas an estate worth less than $50,000 does not have to go through the probate process.
+Some situations are exempt from the probate process.
+For example, in the state of Texas, an estate worth less than $50,000 does not have to go through the probate process.
 Some other examples of financial items that are not included in probate are retirement funds such as 401Ks and IRAs, which have designated beneficiaries that are chosen when these accounts are established.
 Trusts also bypass the probate process because the documents are legally established and do not have to be proven valid after the settlor puts them into place.